peorth80/aws-developer-associate-notes-DVA-C02/1-aws-fundamentals/ec2.md

 ## EC2 Instances Overview
 - Instances have 5 distinct characteristics advertised on the website:
-  - The RAM(type,amount,generation)
+  - The RAM (type, amount, generation)
-  - The CPU(type,make,frequency,generation,numberofcores)
+  - The CPU (type, make, frequency, generation, number of cores)
-  - The I/O (disk performance, EBS optimisations)
+  - The I/O (disk performance, EBS optimizations)
   - The Network (network bandwidth, network latency
   - The Graphical Processing Unit (GPU)
 - It may be daunting to choose the right instance type (there are over 50 of them) - https://aws.amazon.com/ec2/instance-types/